PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 Follow steps 1-6 above and replace localhost with IP address of remote server.

-## Starting and Stopping Containers
-1. `cd` to the folder where you did `git clone` of the GitHub repository.
-(This is important to do before running any of the shell scripts below.)
-2. To start containers, run `./starthub.sh`.
-Running this script also displays the logs for the running containers as they boot up and/or encounter any launch errors.
-3. To stop containers, press `ctrl-C` if you see log file display on your terminal.
-When you see the terminal prompt, run `./stophub.sh`.
-4. You can also use `./restarthub.sh` for stopping and restarting containers.

-### Modifying the `.env` and `userlist` files
+## Modifying the `.env` and `userlist` files

-The `.env` is automatically created adter the first run of the `buildhub.sh` file.
+The `.env` is automatically created after the first run of the `buildhub.sh` script.
 It contains all configurable parameters for this application:
 1. Authentication - includes `dummy_authenticator` (default), `github_authenticator`
 2. SSL Certificate - self-signed (default) or LetsEncrypt
 3. Database for user data - SQLite or PostGreSQL